Ly0n/awesome-robotic-tooling/README.md

 * [chilipie](https://github.com/futurice/chilipie-kiosk) - Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome
 * [pencil](https://github.com/evolus/pencil) - A tool for making diagrams and GUI prototyping that everyone can use.
 * [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure) - The focus of dynamic_reconfigure is on providing a standard way to expose a subset of a node's parameters to external reconfiguration
+* https://github.com/pal-robotics/ddynamic_reconfigure - allows modifying parameters of a ROS node using the dynamic_reconfigure framework without having to write cfg files.

 ### Voice User Interface
 * [rhasspy](https://github.com/synesthesiam/rhasspy) - Rhasspy (pronounced RAH-SPEE) is an offline, multilingual voice assistant toolkit inspired by Jasper that works well with Home Assistant, Hass.io, and Node-RED.